foosber-byte/dnstool/README.en.md

 ## Support the author

-If this tool was useful, you're welcome to send a bit of crypto:
+If this tool was useful, you're welcome to send a bit of crypto for the author support:

 - **USDT (TRC20 / TRON network):**
   `TQp9az9Nbnojg65qwvRjhwRkEnwEfFHK77`